openstack-infra/system-config/doc/source/gerrit.rst

 =========================================

-Gerrit project creation is now managed through changes to the openstack-ci-puppet repository.
+Gerrit project creation is now managed through changes to the openstack-infra/config repository.
 The old manual processes are documented below as the processes are still valid and documentation of them may still be useful when dealing with corner cases.
 That said, you should use this method whenever possible.